briggsrr/MQ-CS-Edu/_posts/2022-11-05-about-this-site.markdown

 date:   2022-11-05 12:29:14 -0700
 categories: jekyll update
 ---
 This site was created with jekyll and github pages originally for my ULA presentation, and as a place for students to find bonus study materials.
+The idea of this style of teaching is from Professor Phil Conrad.

 Posts are found in `_posts` directory.
 To launch this website locally use:
 `bundle install` followed by `bundle exec jekyll serve`